 Visiting Zion National Park?
 You should as it’s a sanctuary of exotic beauty!

-Every year since 1988 I’ve visited Zion National Park to refresh my spirits by drinking in some of the most sublime, and colorful beauty on earth.
+Every year since 1988 I’ve been visiting Zion National Park to refresh my spirits by drinking in some of the most sublime, and colorful beauty on earth.
 The first Mormon scouts to see Zion canyon appropriately named it after the biblical heaven…”Zion”, and rightfully so.

 Visiting Zion National Park – a hiker’s park

 Zion includes elevations from canyon and low desert of 3,700 feet to aspen and fir covered slopes accented by black & grey basalt at 8,700 feet.
 Unlike the Grand Canyon or Bryce, Zion is a “hiker’s park”, with over a hundred miles of trail that actually draw you into the deep bowels of canyon country, hugging steep trails that lead to spectacular vistas of the whole of southern Utah, while affording you awesome looks into the depths of those same canyons.

 Trails are awash in color…vibrant, intense, mystical!
 Whole sides of canyon walls sweep down at you with rusts and browns, bright yellows and orange, reds and lavenders.
 Some places actually vibrate with color, azure and cobalt to match the soaring sky arching over the whole of canyon country.
 A photographer’s dream, where the deep green forests atop the canyons contrast with the colors below.

 The calm you’ll find in Zion National Park

 There is a calming presence in Zion, much like a medieval church where “sanctuary” was given to persons pursued by threatening worldly forces.